Landmark Detection and 3D Face Reconstruction for Caricature using a Nonlinear Parametric Model: Algorithm

 \section{Algorithm}

 Given a 2D caricature, we aim to automatically reconstruct its 3D face shape and obtain landmarks around its eyes, nose, mouse, and so on, as shown in Fig.~\ref{fig:showpic}.
-To this end, we construct a 2D caricature dataset, including manually labeled figures and machine-generated figures.
-We then build a 3D caricature dataset via an optimization method proposed in~\cite{wu2018alive} with around 8K 2D caricatures and their corresponding labeled landmarks.
-In this way, we obtain its 3D shape and parameters of weak perspective projection for each caricature.
-Lastly, we propose a CNN-based algorithm to directly recover the 3D face shape parameters and orientation parameters from the input 2D caricature image.
+To this end, we construct a 2D caricature dataset with around 8K 2D images and their corresponding labeled landmarks.
+The dataset contains both artists-designed caricatures and machine-generated caricatures.
+With their corresponding 68 landmarks, we build a 3D caricature dataset via an optimization based method~\cite{wu2018alive}.
+Then, based on a deformation representation, we propose an encoder-decoder framework to directly recover the 3D face shape and weak perspective parameters from the input 2D caricature image.
 Notably, we use the principal component analysis (PCA) basis to initialize the weight of the last fully connected layer.
 The algorithm pipeline is shown in Fig.~\ref{fig:pipeline}.
 In the following, we give the algorithm details for each component.